 We, at LCA, recognize that in order to educate children of the 21st century for jobs that do not currently exist, staying current is not sufficient, as today’s current is tomorrow’s obsolete.
 We teach our students to be innovators by crossing disciplinary boundaries and exploring problems and their solutions from various perspectives.
 Therefore, it is our responsibility to provide our students with curriculum that evokes creativity, innovation, problem solving, and experience-based inquiry.

-Our kindergarten through fifth grade students explore the fundamentals of reading, writing, math, science and social studies, along with instruction in technology, physical education, art, music, library and Spanish.
-The instructional day is comprised of a variety of teaching methods.
-Biblical instruction and Christian values are incorporated in daily teaching and through our chapel program CLIMB.
+Our kindergarten through fifth grade students explore the fundamentals of reading, writing, math, science, and social studies, along with instruction in technology, physical education, art, music, library, and Spanish.
+The instructional day is comprised of a variety of teaching methods and biblical instruction, and Christian values are incorporated in daily teaching and through our chapel program Powerhouse.
 Educational field trips round out the academic experience.

 Qualified students may also participate in the Journey Program.